DJDanl/cpp-docs.pt-br/docs/mfc/reference/chtmlview-class.md

 ### <a name="remarks"></a>Comentários

-Aplica-se ao navegador da Web e o Internet Explorer.
+Aplica-se ao Internet Explorer e WebBrowser.

 ##  <a name="getlocationname"></a>  CHtmlView::GetLocationName